stefanvisinescu/stefanvisinescu/README.md

 # 👋 Hello, I’m Ștefan-Teodor Vișinescu

-I am a computer scientist and researcher building systems at the intersection of High-Performance Computing (HPC), Biomedical AI, and Privacy-Preserving Systems.
+I am a computer scientist, data engineer with production experience and researcher building systems at the intersection of High-Performance Computing (HPC), Biomedical AI, and Privacy-Preserving Systems.
 My work focuses on distributed algorithms, stochastic modelling, and clinical-grade analytics.

 This profile highlights selected projects in computational biology, federated learning, and robust data engineering.